3.1.2 Stiff or Hard?

 Pattern welded "damascene" sword blades are usually conceived to be composite materials of hard and soft steel.
 It's not quite true and in any case both steels have the same Young's modulus.
 Now you should wonder what advantage this composite technique offers.
 It is certainly not an improved stiffness of the blade.

-several times for a special kind of deformation.
-It's time to look at it a bit
+term several times for a special kind of deformation.
+It's time to look at it a bit more closely.

 So far I just discussed mainly tensile testing, straight pulling or pushing.
 Specimen got longer of shorter but they did not bend.
 This gave us Young's modulus.
 But what does Young's modulus have to do with bending?

-would happen to a specimen if you pull or
+to a specimen if you pull or push.

 It is just as possible, if far less straightforward, to calculate what would happen elastically to a specimen if you try to bend it or to mutilate it in other wayas long as you know its Young's modulus (and its shape, of course).

 |Now comes the "tough", "hard" or "stiff" question: How does a pattern-welded Celtic "damascene" blade, or a hard-soft-hard cross-section Japanese sword blade, bend elastically when compared to a geometrically identical blade that is made from uniform soft or hard steel?

 All blades with the same cross-section bend pretty much the same way.